 Why are chemical weapons banned, then, if they’re not especially lethal?

 Almost a century removed from the horrors of WWI, we might expect modern nations to take a more rational view of the idea of chemical weapons as WMD, particularly when wars are being fought over the supposed WMD stockpiles of particular nations who shall remain nameless.
 The justification for tightly controlling the proliferation and use of nuclear and radiological weapons seems abundantly clear.
-Biological weapons, although they make for lousy direct fire weapons since you have to wait for the target to get sick, are nonetheless incredibly scary since they don’t dissipate; weaponize the right pathogen and you could theoretically cause a pandemic that could kill millions of people.
+Biological weapons, although they make for lousy direct fire weapons since you have to wait for the target to get sick, are nonetheless incredibly scary since they don’t dissipate.
+Weaponize the right pathogen and you could theoretically cause a pandemic that could kill millions of people.
 But chemical weapons have neither the immediate lethality and destructive force of nuclear and radiological weapons nor the long-term threat of biological weapons.
 They are much closer to conventional weapons than either nukes or germs, and there’s a healthy debate going about whether or not their use warrants the kind of response it has received.
 It seems to me there are a few reasons why chemical weapons continue to be banned and feared, and at least one of them is a pretty sensible one:

 - Chemical weapons are imprecise.
 Our smart weapons aren’t as accurate as we’d like them to be, and using conventional weapons will always result in unintended civilian casualties, but a cloud of poison gas is imprecise on a whole other level.
 When these weapons are released, the danger zone is dependent on environmental factors just as much as anything else, so on the right day a chemical gas shell that’s intended to kill people in a single urban neighborhood could have much, much greater range and deadliness.
 That lack of control over where the effects of the weapon will be felt is troubling.
 On the other hand, that imprecision can also limit the effect of the weapon–drop a chemical shell on an unpopulated area and the gas could dissipate before it has a chance to harm anyone.

 - Chemical weapons have no military purpose other than killing people.
-Similarly, we value the intent of the weapon, and we tend to disapprove of weapons whose sole purposes is killing people (as opposed to weapons that can be used to, say, blow up a tank or take out a command-and-control site).
+Similarly, we value the intent of the weapon, and we tend to disapprove of weapons whose sole purpose is killing people (as opposed to weapons that can be used to, say, blow up a tank or take out a command-and-control site).
 Chemical weapons can be used for area denial, but so can conventional firepower.
 This certainly explains why biological weapons are banned internationally, and I think helps explain the aversion to chemical weapons as well.

 - Chemical weapons can be a effective in asymmetric warfare.
 This is related to the previous reason but specifically refers to state actors whose forces are not able to challenge ours in a conventional war.
 America has a massive edge on the rest of the world in terms of conventional arms, but it doesn’t take the most modern or expensive weapons program to put together something that was killing people a century ago in World War I. Countries at the top of the world’s conventional military power structure, America chief among them, are naturally going to support a ban on weapons that even relatively a relatively weak or outdated military could use against them.